superfluid-org/fluid/docs/USER_GUIDE.md

 - You must have available SUP tokens in your locker

-**Note**: After staking, there's a 7-day cooldown before you can unstake
+**Note**: After staking, there's a 7-days cooldown before you can unstake **Note**: The 7-days cooldown period is reset at every staking event

 #### How to Unstake